chalee1413/ads_auction/demo/README.md

 ## References

 All citations and references are documented in:
-- "CITATIONS.md": Complete bibliography
+- "../docs/CITATIONS.md": Complete bibliography
-- "conversation.md": Original conversation with all references
+- "../docs/SETUP.md": Setup instructions

 ## Notes